This page covers:

 Once you've chosen what to write about, the next step is uncovering what to say.

 A hook is not a gimmick.
 It’s a fundamental psychological principle: A great intro—like an electrifying opening to a film—buys goodwill with readers.
 Buy enough goodwill and readers look past the weaker parts of your post—because they're chasing the high from your great opening.
-A hooky opening is an insurance policy.

 Hooks serve two purposes:

-Let's look at a few hooks.
+Let's look at four types of hooks.

 With a narrative hook, you share the beginning of a profound change in circumstances, but you withhold the conclusion.